Midnight Oil (Midnight Oil album): Background

+Recording

+In his autobiography, Moginie said the studio "consisted of white rendered walls with a big mirror along one wall.
+There was no acoustical treatment, just a small living-room sized rectangle.
+Rob was at the far end of the room.
+Bear was across from me.
+Martin had his amp in another room at the end of a long lead, but was right next to me.
+Pete was in another room, singing along.
+The recording was pure joy.

 Reception

 Reviewed in Australian Rolling Stone, by Richard McGregor, it was described as, "a reasonably accurate showcase for the talents of the band, and as such it emphasises all the strengths and weaknesses.
 The main problem seems to be Peter Garrett's voice.
 Stripped of the menace of his mesmerising onstage presence, it often sounds fragile".
 McGregor noted that, "Midnight Oil's strength is in the kinetic energy of their playing" and described them as "an authentic Sydney band, unlike The Angels, Cold Chisel, and Dragon".